gregdan3/lilyvim/README.md

 # lilyvim
-A vim plugin for live rendering Lilypond buffers into ~~the PDF reader of your choice~~ the Zathura PDF reader.
+A vim plugin for live rendering LilyPond buffers into ~~the PDF reader of your choice~~ the Zathura PDF reader.

 ## Use
 #### Commands
-- `:LilyVimCompile`: Compile the current Lilypond buffer.
+- `:LilyVimCompile`: Compile the current LilyPond buffer.
-- `:LilyVimStartPreview`: Open a Zathura instance for the PDF file corresponding to your current Lilypond buffer.
+- `:LilyVimStartPreview`: Open a Zathura instance for the PDF file corresponding to your current LilyPond buffer.
-- `:LilyVimToggleCompilation`: Enable and disable compiling the open Lilypond buffer on write.
+- `:LilyVimToggleCompilation`: Enable and disable compiling the open LilyPond buffer on write.

 #### Settings
-Set the following variables in your `.vimrc` to automatically enable `lilyvim`'s features when you open a lilypond buffer.
+Set the following variables in your `.vimrc` to automatically enable `lilyvim`'s features when you open a LilyPond buffer.
 ```
 let g:lilyvim_autocompile = 1
 let g:lilyvim_autopreview = 1